marco262/my_wiki/data/curse_of_strahd/curse-of-strahd.md

 ### Combat Info

 * A vampire spawn is vicious and aggressive, driven mostly by an instinctual need to feed.
 It will often use its ability to climb on walls and ceilings to ambush its victim, latch on, and try to drain it dry before it can fight back.
 * A vampire spawn will attack with its claws.
-A vampire spawn's claws are especially adept at snagging targets and pulling it in, at which point it will attempt to bite its target and drain its blood.
+A vampire spawn's claws are especially adept at snagging targets and pulling them in, at which point it will attempt to bite its target and drain its blood.

 [[accordion Meanwhile in Waterdeep...]]